misprintt/mockatoo/README.md

 > Note: These usages are required in order to circumvent limitation of compiler with generics.
 You cannot compile `Foo.doSomething(Array<String>)`

+You can also 'mock' a typedef structure, however the generated object is not technically a mock, so does not support verification or stubbing.

+	typedef SomeTypeDef = {name:String}
+	...
+	var mockedTypDef = Mockatoo.mock(SomeTypeDef);

 ### Verifying Behaviour